arrowse/ScrimBoard-Theta/readme.md

 1. Clone the repo with `git clone`
 2. Rename .env.example to .env and input a discord bot token for Theta to connect to
 3. Install requirements with `pip install -r requirements.txt`, I recommend setting up a [virtual environment](https://docs.python.org/3/library/venv.html) first.
-4. In ./theta/staticdata, create a file titled trusted.json, you can simply rename trusted.json.exmaple and input your own Discord user id
+4. In ./theta/staticdata, create a file titled trusted.json; you can simply rename the trusted.json.example and input your own Discord user id.
 5. Using the [prisma cli](https://www.prisma.io/docs/orm/tools/prisma-cli), run `prisma db push —schema ./data/schema.prisma`to create the database
-6. If you have docker, run the docker-compose file with `docker compose up`, if you do not have docker please download it, it’s well worth the learning curve and much easier than it looks at first
+6. If you have docker, run the docker-compose file with `docker compose up`, if you do not have Docker, please download it; it’s well worth the learning curve and much easier than it looks at first
 7. Once the bot is up and running, go to a channel it has access to and run `!sync-all` (if development mode is on) or `$sync-all` (if development mode is off) to sync slash commands to Discord
 8. Enjoy!

 ## Why a rewrite?📮

-ScrimBoard v1 was not built with scale in mind, it lacks persistence, is slow to update, lacks extensibility should we offer future integrations with other projects, and has a lot of overhead for possible performance optimization and UX improvements.
+ScrimBoard v1 was not built with scale in mind.
+It lacks persistence, is slow to update, and is not extensible should we offer future integrations with other projects.
+It also has a lot of overhead for possible performance optimization and UX improvements.

 ## Features 🧱

 Expecting a magic bullet?
 We have a brick.
 It's not even close.

-1. Now interacts with message IDs directly meaning it doesn’t need anywhere near as many perms
+1. Now interacts with message IDs directly, meaning it doesn’t need anywhere near as many perms
 2. Rest API allowing for web integration
-3. Persistent posts and data via SQLite to reduce the impact of outages (which should hopefully never happen due to digital Ocean hosting it)
+3. Persistent posts and data via SQLite to reduce the impact of outages (which should hopefully never happen due to Digital Ocean hosting it)
-4. Queue system with Redis to update posts in order at a high speed and integrate with APIs (imagine a co-worker coming over to your desk and leaving a pile of paperwork with no other context, that’s what we’re doing here to ScrimBoard)
+4. Queue system with Redis to update posts in order at a high speed and integrate with APIs (imagine a co-worker coming over to your desk and leaving a pile of paperwork with no other context; that’s what we’re doing here to ScrimBoard)

 # User workflows 🔥